Home Education Hub

 - If you have any questions, please email email@example.com

-- The intention of this programme is to create a pathway for home educated young people to join the College and prepare for their next steps to further or higher education
+- Our programme creates a pathway for home educated young people to join City and Islington College and prepare for their next steps to further or higher education

-- Students on this programme will be in College for approximately 14 hours per week (potentially Tuesday, Wednesday and Thursday dependent on timetables and following the usual term times)
+- Students on this programme will be in college for approximately 12 hours per week (currently, Tuesday and Thursday), dependent on timetables

 - Students will be given homework and develop their independent research and study skills